Fashion to give 'communal colour' to illegal acts: Naqvi on Shaheen Bagh demolition row | Politics

 - India

-Amid a row over the demolition drive in Shaheen Bagh, Minority Affairs Minister Mukhtar Abbas Naqvi on Tuesday said it has become a fashion to give a ''communal color'' to criminal acts and asserted that ''legal action'' against ''illegal acts'' should be supported.
+Amid a row over the demolition drive in Shaheen Bagh, Minority Affairs Minister Mukhtar Abbas Naqvi on Tuesday said it has become a fashion to give a ''communal colour'' to illegal acts and rued that the ''bulldozer was getting defamed'' for action against encroachment.

 Legal action against illegal acts should be supported and not given a communal colour, the senior BJP leader told PTI.